codeoffer/v1-python-library/README.md

 # CodeOffer Python Package

-CodeOffer is a Python package that provides an API wrapper for the public CodeOffer API.
+This is a Python package that provides an API wrapper for the public CodeOffer API.
 The package simplifies authentication and management of in-app assets for developers who use the CodeOffer API in their applications.

 ## Installation